 Final Thoughts

 114EQ and 127EQ are both excellent telescopes.
-Both of them are able to provide good image and great stargazing experience.
+Both of them can provide a good image and a great stargazing experience.
 But 127EQ always stays ahead of 114EQ in terms of picture quality because of having a larger 127mm aperture.

-127 EQ is able to capture more light compared to 114EQ.
-Besides, 127EQ has better magnification power too (250X compared to 225X).
+127 EQ can capture more light compared to 114EQ.
+Besides, 127EQ has better magnification power (250X compared to 225X).
 As a result, more distant objects can be observed using the 127EQ.

-Though 127EQ weighs 1.1 kilograms more than 114EQ, user reviews reveal 114EQ having a very bad reputation for portability.
-But 127EQ in spite of weighing more have no such complaints mainly because of its dimensions.
-114EQ is much longer and narrower compared to more wider and short construction of 127EQ.
-As a result carrying 127EQ is much easier.
+Though 127EQ weighs 1.1 kilograms more than 114EQ, user reviews reveal 114EQ has a very bad reputation for portability.
+But 127EQ, despite weighing more, has no such complaints mainly because of its dimensions.
+114EQ is much longer and narrower compared to the broader and short construction of 127EQ.
+As a result, carrying 127EQ is much easier.

 127EQ falls behind 114EQ when it comes to ease of use.
 User reviews of 127EQ inform us about its collimation problems.
-127EQ being a Bird-Jones type Newtonian reflector telescope requires frequent collimation and the collimation process is not easy as well.
+127EQ, a Bird-Jones type Newtonian reflector telescope, requires frequent collimation, and the collimation process is not easy.

 114EQ has a questionable build quality according to its users.
 But there are no complaints about the build quality of 127EQ.

-However, though 114EQ can not produce as detailed and contrasted image as 127EQ, the 114EQ has no collimation problem that 127EQ has.
+However, though 114EQ can not produce as detailed and contrasted images as 127EQ, the 114EQ has no collimation problem that 127EQ has.
 Collimation can be a pain in the neck for beginners.
-And also considering the fact that 114EQ costs less than 127EQ, the PowerSeeker 114EQ is the best pick for beginners and stargazers on a tight budget.
+And also, because 114EQ costs less than 127EQ, the PowerSeeker 114EQ is the best pick for beginners and stargazers on a tight budget.